tardis-sn/gsoc/content/ideas.rst

 that scientists can see exactly how packets move through their models.

 **Your first objective if you choose to accept the mission:**  Run a TARDIS simulation with packet logging enabled with only 1 packet.
-Plot the trajectory of the packet through the ejecta by graphing mu vs r.
+Plot the trajectory of the packet through the ejecta by graphing mu vs r and make it a notebook and post it as a PDF in an issue.

 ------------